jedp/lego-train-tracks/README.md

 Small bits you can copy around to make larger bits.

+Use this if you're unable to sweep the track profile along a path.

 Unit measurement is the length of the edge of a standard Lego 1x1 block.

 - 2x8 sleeper